eclipse-archived/ceylon-lang.org/documentation/1.0/tour/types.md

         case (is Float) { print("Float: " + val.string); }
     }

+A union type is a kind of *enumerated type*.

-## Enumerated subtypes
+## Enumerated types

-Sometimes it's useful to be able to do the same kind of thing with the subtypes of an ordinary type.
+Sometimes it's useful to be able to do the same kind of thing with the subtypes of a class or interface.
 First, we need to explicitly enumerate the subtypes of the type using the `of` clause:

 <!-- implicit-id:Polar: